open-telemetry/opentelemetry.io/content/en/blog/2024/integrate-datadog-traces-into-otel-stack/index.md

 inaccessible before it's sent to Datadog, thereby complicating the setup of an efficient observability pipeline.

-This article will show how this problem starts in an observability stack and how we can handle it with the OpenTelemetry Collector.
-We will also show how to set up an observability pipeline that accepts Datadog-instrumented apps and allows us to receive and correlate data in OpenTelemetry stacks without sending telemetry data for Datadog.
+This article shows how this problem starts in an observability stack and how you can solve it with the OpenTelemetry Collector.
+It also shows you how to set up an observability pipeline that accepts Datadog-instrumented apps and allows you to receive and correlate data in OpenTelemetry stacks without sending telemetry data for Datadog.

-## The Legacy SDK issue
+## The legacy SDK issue

 Datadog is a monitoring and analytics platform that allows developers and IT operators to observe the performance of their applications, servers, databases,